 The Government has agreed to implement modern legislation that will help guide the sector into the future.
 The Incorporated Societies Bill, which was exposed for public comment from October 2015 to June 2016, aims to make societies more robust, help them govern themselves, and provide more constructive options when things go wrong.

-The Ministry is currently analysing the more than 100 submissions on the exposure draft.
-A number of important points have been made and changes to the Bill will be needed.
-The Ministry will report to Ministers by mid-2017 seeking decisions for changes to be made.
+The Ministry has analysed the more than 100 submissions on the exposure draft.
+A number of important points were made and as such, changes to the Bill are needed.
+After a temporary pause, work has now restarted on preparing these changes for Cabinet approval later in 2018.

 If you have any questions please email email@example.com.